Anne Sutton: Career in a royal household

 Anne Dudley became a member of the household of Princess Elizabeth at Coombe Abbey with other young women including her cousin Elizabeth Dudley, with Anne Livingstone, Frances Bourchier, and Philadelphia Carey.
 Her older sister, Mary, married Alexander Home, 1st Earl of Home in 1605.
 After Elizabeth married Frederick V of the Palatinate in 1613 she went with her to Heidelberg.

 In 1612, an emblem published in Henry Peacham's Minerva Brittana alluded to her steadfast qualities as alike to Diana the huntress, with a picture of Diana and Actaeon, a verse, and an anagram on her name in Italian "e l'nuda Diana".
 The intended allusion was possibly to her labour and skills as a household administrator.
 The concept was derived from an emblem devised by Laurens van Haecht Goidtsenhoven.

 Anne with seven other ladies put their names in a hat to award kisses to winners at a tournament for Prince Henry in April 1612.
 The others included the Countess of Essex, Lady Cranbourne, Lady Windsor, and Lady Stanhope.

 As a New Year gift in January 1613, Anne Dudley received from Frederick V of the Palatinate a chain of pearls and a diamond worth 1,000 marks, (£666-13s-8d).
 John Chamberlain noted this gift as a single item, a chain of pearls and diamonds worth £500.
+On the day of the wedding of Frederick V of the Palatinate and Princess Elizabeth, 14 February 1613, Anne took part in the Lord's Masque, written by Thomas Campion.

 She travelled to Heidelberg after the wedding of Princess Elizabeth and Frederick V of the Palatinate.
 Princess Elizabeth's female attendants on her arrival at Vlissingen on 29 April 1613 were listed as the Countess of Arundel, Lady Harington, Lady Cecil, Mistress Anne Dudley, Mistress Elizabeth Dudley, Mistress Apsley, and Mistress (Mary) Mayerne.